QPSC-Design/PSC-ONE/hardware/ai/README.md

 # PSC-ONE AI

-PSC-ONE AI is an experimental AI acceleration subsystem designed for the PSC-ONE platform.
+PSC-ONE AI is a hardware accelerator for matrix multiplication (GEMM),
-It focuses on efficient matrix computation using a systolic array architecture, enabling exploration of modern dataflow-based hardware acceleration techniques.
+based on a systolic array architecture.

+It is a core component of the **PSC-ONE full-stack SoC**, integrating a custom RISC-V CPU, memory subsystem, and AI accelerator into a single experimental platform for edge computing and architectural exploration.

+---

+## Architecture

+This diagram shows the integration of the SynapEngine (systolic array) within the PSC-ONE system.

 <img src="./docs/images/PSC_SynapEngine.jpg" width="800">